 We understand that this is an emotional time for you and the adoption process can be a challenging and emotional experience.
 We would therefore ask that you complete any fertility treatment before considering moving forward in the adoption process.
-We will talk to you about this as everyone’s experience is different but we would usually recommend that you wait for a period of at least six months before you register your interest to adopt.
+We will talk to you about this as everyone’s experience is different but we would usually recommend that you wait for a period of at least six months before you start the application stage.

 If however you have any questions during that time, or wish to attend an information event, please do not hesitate to contact us.

 Yes, but we would ask for you, or your partner if you are in a relationship, to be at home with the child for on average 9-12 months after they move in with you.
 When there are two adopters it is possible for this to be shared, provided the arrangements are based on the child’s best interests.

 I have children already, can I still adopt?